SilenZcience/cat_win/ARGUMENTS.md

 The Editor will not save Changes automatically.
 Files will be saved with the text Encoding defined by <a href="#enc">enc=X, enc&#42889;X</a>.
 Note that ^c (Ctrl-c) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
+On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module (not working on Python3.12 at the moment).
 The currently supported Key bindings are as follows:

 - <kbd>arrow-left</kbd>: move one char left